Baby play: why it’s important for imaginative and creative development

 Around this age, your baby will also enjoy seeing what happens when she bangs things together or uses her voice.
 From about seven months, she might try to copy you if you make different sounds.

-And from about eight months, your baby will start using his imagination to enjoy very simple made-up games.
-Your baby might use a block as a mobile phone or play peek-a-boo by hiding his face behind a cushion.
-He’s copying things he’s seen you do.
+And from about eight months, your baby will start using his imagination to copy what he’s seen you do.
+Your baby might use a block as a mobile phone or play peekaboo by hiding his face behind a cushion.

-Play ideas and creative activities to grow your baby’s imagination
+Play ideas and creative activities to help your baby’s imagination grow

-- Read books, share stories, or sing nursery rhymes using actions together.
+- Read book and share stories or sing nursery rhymes using actions together.
 For example, do twinkly star fingers while singing ‘Twinkle, twinkle little star’.

-- Listen to different types and styles of music.
-Try Kinderling Kids Radio for a range of family-friendly songs.
-Or why not make some music?
-You could use a bucket and wooden spoons for a drum, or a plastic jar full of rice or dried peas for a shaker.
+- Listen to different types and styles of music and get your baby involved.
+You could use a bucket and wooden spoons for a drum.
+A plastic jar full of uncooked rice can be a shaker – just make sure the lid is on tightly.

-- Have some messy play using sand, mud, clay, playdough or paints for finger painting.
-But make sure these materials are non-toxic, because your baby’s fingers are likely to end up in his mouth at some stage.
+- Try messy play using sand, mud, clay, playdough or paints.
+Just make sure these materials are non-toxic, because your baby’s fingers are likely to end up in his mouth at some stage.

 Open-ended play and structured play